Shi'ar: Technology

 According to a statement by Emma Frost in Astonishing X-Men #9, most if not all Shi'ar technology is sentient.

 Culture

 Language

 A Shi'ar "Galaxian" has stated that they have learned nearly every spoken language.

-The Shi'ar have multiple forms, including the High Shi'ar, used for formal events, and Shi'ar Glorkon dialect.
+The Shi'ar language has multiple forms, including High Shi'ar, used for formal events, and Shi'ar Glorkon dialect.

 Mostly for tactical terms or insults, the Shi'ar insert words of their language into English sentences.

 Philosophy

 Traditionally, the Imperium has aggressively absorbed new cultures.
 Warren Ellis' 1995 Starjammers miniseries described the story of the Shi'ar deities Sharra and K'ythri as a parable which guides the Shi'ar expansionist philosophy to other worlds:

 Sharra and K'ythri are the gods in marriage.
 The gods who didn't want to marry, but were forced into it.
 In marriage they found strength and in strength they found love.
 That's what the Shi'ar Imperium does.
 It marries other cultures.
 Shotgun weddings.

 There are aggressive and violent ancient traditions, such as the Rite of Arin'nn Haelar, which is a battle to the death.
 This rite can be invoked to settle disagreements and their outcomes are accepted by the Imperium.
 Their philosophy also impacts their court, as they do not recognize insanity.

 X-Men writer Ed Brubaker compared the Shi'ar to Star Treks Romulans, saying they are "smart, aggressive, and mean".